-Originality/value Unlike traditional economic theories in which capital and labor provide the main inputs in production, this paper discusses a new approach to development where knowledge, skills and innovation represent the main forces behind growth.
+Originality/value - Unlike traditional economic theories in which capital and labor provide the main inputs in production, this paper discusses a new approach to development where knowledge, skills and innovation represent the main forces behind growth.
 The paper explores new ideas to generate linkage and sustain development.

-Keywords knowledge, sustainable development, technology, East, West, globalization
+Keywords Education, Innovation, Sustainable development, Technology, Development, Knowledge, Globalization, East, West